 The Womanly Art of Breastfeeding – like a “La Leche League meeting in a book.”
 This book is a classic and shares stories of many types of breastfeeding Moms, as well as answers to common questions about breastfeeding.

 Ina May’s Guide to Breastfeeding – If you are not familiar with Ina May Gaskin, you should be!
 She is a well respected midwife who has helped thousands of women have positive, natural births.
 The advice and wisdom that is shared in this book can guide you on how to more deeply connect with your baby and your own body while breastfeeding.

 This book is also available as an audiobook.
 It would be great to listen to in those early postpartum days when you are resting in bed and your newborn is sleeping.
 You can get 2 free audiobooks by signing up for Audible here.

 Best Breastfeeding Gear for Preparing to Breastfeed

-the side that baby is not feeding on will make milk too, this surprised me the first time.
-You can use re-usable pads like these highly rated bamboo ones, disposable pads, or one of those cool haakaa things to catch the milk (I’m planning on getting one for baby #5 coming up).
+The side that baby is not feeding on will make milk too, this surprised me the first time.
+You can use re-usable pads like these highly rated bamboo ones, or disposable pads.

 But another trick is to simply stop the flow with the back of your wrist…that’s what I did with my last 2 babies and it works well.
 Just apply pressure for a minute or 2 and the milk will stop.